Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Introduction

 In the same vein as the kinematic manipulability index and ellipsoid, we introduce the novel concept of \emph{sensor observability analysis} and the resulting \emph{sensor observability index} and \emph{sensor observability ellipsoid}.
 The proposed concepts qualitatively evaluate, based on the current joint configuration, the cumulative ability of distributed directional sensors on an articulated robot to measure external quantities in the task space, akin to forward kinematics but for sensors.
 While the analysis of distributed sensing is thoroughly studied in sensor networks and swarm robotics, the analysis introduced here is from the viewpoint of a single multi-jointed and articulated robot.
 As an example, the type of directional sensors to be analysed may include force-sensing elements, accelerometers, or distance sensors.
 Sensor observability analysis would then provide a performance metric to determine if the onboard sensors are able to observe interaction forces, accelerations, or object distance in all directions, or if the current configuration is potentially blind to forces, accelerations, or objects in a certain direction.
 The derivations in this paper use force sensing as the case study for the observability of end effector forces \cite{VanDamme2011ICRA-EEforceestimationJTS, Phong2012ICRA-EEforceestimationJTS} as it is the most intuitive case.
 Other types of axis-based sensors, like those mentioned above, will be explicitly developed in future work.
 The proposed formulation also allows the analysis of non-joint-mounted sensors, for example strain gauges, accelerometers, or distance sensors placed on a link, as shown in Fig. \ref{fig:intro-sens}.
 We also perform simulations and experiments to demonstrate the differences between sensor observability analysis and traditional kinematic analysis and present certain cases where sensor observability is superior.
-While a preliminary version of this paper was presented at a conference \cite{Wong2022IROS-SOIconf}, this paper expands the concept of sensor observability by including a deeper analysis and significantly more examples of how sensor observability can be practically used.